ryzokuken/proposal-temporal/docs/cookbook.md

 ### Birthday in 2030

-An example of combining a day on the calendar (`Temporal.MonthDay`) and a year into a `Temporal.Date`.
+An example of combining a day on the calendar (`Temporal.PlainMonthDay`) and a year into a `Temporal.PlainDate`.

 ```javascript
 {{cookbook/birthdayIn2030.mjs}}